danstocker-legacy/nodes/README.md

 =====

-Nodes is an [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) library which models the processing network as an actual directed graph.
+Nodes is an [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) library that models the processing network as an actual directed graph.

 **Nodes is in development.
 Breaking changes may occur.**